-Still, neither of those cameras come close to the D3500's 1,550-shot battery life, and it does compensate for the lack of a touchscreen with a handy 'Guide' mode for beginners, which takes you through the process of creating effects like a blurred background.
-It's a great way for inexperienced shooters to understand manual settings and start building their confidence and knowledge.
+On the other hand, neither of those cameras come close to the D3500's 1,550-shot battery life, and it does compensate for the lack of a touchscreen with a handy 'Guide' mode for beginners, which takes you through the process of creating effects like a blurred background.
+This is a great way for inexperienced shooters to understand manual settings and start building their confidence and knowledge.

 Fortunately, Nikon's DX system has a vast range of lenses to suit pretty much every shooting style and budget.
 We'd recommend buying the D3500 with the 'VR' version of its kit lens – the AF-P DX 18-55mm f/3.5-5.6G VR – as this brings handy vibration reduction for very little extra cost.

 Some more AF points would have been nice, but the 11-point AF system works fine for general shooting, and does the job for some moving subjects too.

-If you're looking for a smaller camera for travel shooting, then mirrorless alternatives like the Fujifilm X-T200 or Canon EOS M50 are worth considering.
+If you're looking for a smaller camera for travel shooting, then mirrorless alternatives like the Fujifilm X-T200 or Canon EOS M50 Mark II are worth considering.
 But as an affordable, beginner-friendly camera that'll teach you the nuts and bolts of creative photography, then the Nikon D3500 remains an excellent choice.

 Nikon D3500 review: features

-- New sensor, but effective resolution stays the same
+- Newer sensor than D3400, but effective resolution stays the same

 - No touchscreen or 4K video